-Wyoming is 3rd in the country for most reliable power, as ranked by Eaton in their annual Blackout Tracker report.
-The state reported only 12 outages in 2014, with a total of just 376 minutes without power.
+Wyoming is one of the most reliable power grids in the country, as ranked by Eaton in their annual Blackout Tracker report.
+The state reported only 16 outages in 2016, averaging just 29 minutes.

 The average cost of an outage can be over $100,000 per hour and most data centers are located in states with high risk of disaster including California (14% of all data centers), New York (8%), or Florida (5%).

 Cheyenne and Wyoming, on the other hand, are virtually free from the threat of disaster, as the below maps demonstrate.
 Zero hurricane risk, low earthquake and tornado risk, and only one flood in the past few decades: all reasons to colocate in Cheyenne.

 The Wyoming Business Council and other organizations have worked hard to attract data center operators to the Equality State by creating a favorable business climate to match the physical environment.

 Recent additions to Cheyenne's data center scene include Echostar, Microsoft, and the National Center for Atmospheric Research (NCAR).

 Because Green House Data has invested over $2 million in Wyoming, we qualify for the Data Center Sales Tax Exemption.
 Customers can purchase new equipment through Green House Data to save the 6% sales tax.